kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/3_class.md

 permalink: rule_creation_3_class.html
 ---

-A class defines how you will be spending your XP on abilities and skills.
+A Class defines how you will be investing your XP on abilities and skills.
 Each class has the ability to develop any ability in the system, but not always at the same cost.
 Think of a class as the exchange rate to learn something.

 The list of twenty classes can be found [here](class_intro.html).